markhunte/Discourse-Forum----Latest-Post-iOS-Widget/README.md

-Change these constants to your own desired colours and forum name at op.
+Change these constants to your own desired colours and forum name at top.

 const widget_forum_heading = "Scriptable"`